NLAFET/StarNEig/docs/_1_installation.md

  - `STARNEIG_DISABLE_MPI`: Explicitly disables the MPI support even when the system would support it (`OFF` by default).
+    - Must be set before `cmake` is run for the first time.
  - `STARNEIG_DISABLE_CUDA`: Explicitly disables the CUDA support even when the system would support it (`OFF` by default).
+    - Must be set before `cmake` is run for the first time.
  - `STARNEIG_DISABLE_BLACS`: Explicitly disables the ScaLAPACK/BLACS support
    even when the system would support it (`OFF` by default).
+    - Must be set before `cmake` is run for the first time.

  - `STARNEIG_ENABLE_MESSAGES`: Enable basic verbose messages (`ON` by default).
  - `STARNEIG_ENABLE_VERBOSE`: Enable additional verbose messages (`OFF` by